tom-krieger/puppetfile-version-checker/README.md

 * PROXYPASS
   The proxy password if the proxy needs authentication.

+* APIURL
+  Gitlab URL.
+API will be added within the Ruby code.

+* APIVERSION
+  Gitlab API version (currently v4)

+* TOKEN
+  Gitlab API read-only token for reading projects and repositories.

 Default value for all environment variables is an empty value.

 ## Limitations

-Currently the checker works only with Puppet Forge and can not deal with private Puppet Module repositories, except the API behaves the same  as the Puppet Forge API.
+Currently the checker works only with Puppet Forge and Gitlab and can not deal with other private Puppet Module repositories, except the API behaves the same  as the Puppet Forge API.